 If I am to fully narrate what happened, I need to enlarge the circle of our mutual acquaintances.

-We must understand the ways of another player, one possessing an overwhelming power and versatility in the kingdom of acids and bases.
+I need to introduce another player, one possessing an overwhelming power and versatility in the kingdom of acids and bases.

 We need to make familiar to us the prince of alkali, bicarbonate: Magister Ludi.